-“As a scientist, having such a close connection with patients and their stories is highly motivation.
-It also allows us to think outside the box, and focus our researcher on topics that will really make a difference.”
+“As a scientist, having such a close connection with patients and their stories is highly motivating.
+It also allows us to think outside the box, and focus our research on topics that will really make a difference.”

 Dr. Harris joined the laboratory of the Tisch Multiple Sclerosis Research Center of New York in 2004, where she has been developing cell therapy strategies to promote repair and regeneration in multiple sclerosis.
 Her work has led to the groundbreaking stem cell clinical trial, the first ever to test bone marrow-derived neural progenitors in patients with MS. Through investigating adult stem cells from bone marrow- a source of cells from the same individual (autologous) - known as mesenchymal stem cell-derived neural progenitors (MSC-NPs), Dr. Harris, and her team have discovered that these cells promote repair in areas of demyelination when injected into mouse models of multiple sclerosis.
 Through the uniquely close partnership between the researchers, clinicians, and patients, this stem cell therapy was tested in twenty MS patients through an FDA approved Phase I clinical trial.
 Results from the study were remarkable and unprecedented.
 Patients with both primary and secondary progressive MS experienced improvement in bladder function, vision, and walking speed with no adverse effects.
 A recent study that followed the Phase I patients for 2 additional years after treatment suggested that some of the neurological improvements were sustained.
 A placebo-controlled, double-blind Phase II study is currently underway with expected completion in 2022.
 Dr. Harris oversees the Tisch MS Regenerative Medicine Laboratory and the manufacturing of clinical-grade doses of autologous MSC-NPs for cell therapy treatments in trial subjects with MS.

 Dr. Harris has had a longstanding interest in stem cell biology and in understanding the mechanisms of cell signaling and differentiation.
 She received her PhD in Pharmacology from Georgetown University, and her BA in Biochemistry/Molecular, Cellular, and Developmental Biology from the University of Colorado in Boulder.
 Her training also included a postdoctoral fellowship at Mount Sinai Medical Center in New York, where she studied mechanisms involved in the maintenance of cancer stem cells.